How to File for an Uncontested Divorce in New York State

 Preparing and filing divorce papers in New York

 - Summons with Notice (Form UD-1) — This form combines your Verified Complaint and a Summons.
 In your complaint, you state your grounds for the divorce (or simply assert that the marriage is “irretrievably broken”) and your Prayer for Relief.
-The relief you seek is how you want the court to rule with regard to the ancillary issues: child custody, child support, division of property and maintenance (alimony).
+The relief you seek is how you want the court to rule with regard to child custody, child support, division of property and maintenance (alimony).

 - Child support worksheet — If you have children with your spouse, you must include this worksheet with the summons.